Packer-Lab/blimp/README.md

 To do this cd as admin to matlabroot/extern/engines/python and run: 'python setup.py install'

 matlabroot can be found by entering matlabroot into matlab command line.

+Add blimp recursively to the matlab path in startup.m using addpath(genpath(path/to/blimp/))